MaGu1997/TLF-into-to-node/README.md

 3. Open a terminal, cd into mock-srv.
 Run pnpm run dev
 4. In another terminal, pnpm run static inside your root folder

+## Process of Real-time api chapter
+### Learning Objectives
+By the end of this chapter, you should be able to:

+Explain and apply the most common real-time web protocol: WebSockets.
+Implement bidirectional communication between server and client.
+Discover how to cater to both read and write real-time functionality.

+1.